Contents

 See also in: Hair and Scalp

-Contributors: Jeffrey M. Cohen MD, William M. Lin MD, Susan Burgin MD, Lowell A. Goldsmith MD, MPH
+Contributors: Allison Bai, Jeffrey M. Cohen MD, William M. Lin MD, Susan Burgin MD

 Synopsis

-Lentigo maligna (historically also known as a Hutchinson melanotic freckle) is the most common subtype of melanoma in situ, accounting for about 80% of cases.
-Found most commonly on chronically ultraviolet (UV) radiation-exposed areas of the head and neck in older, phototype I-II individuals, this slow-growing, noninvasive precursor lesion of melanoma is composed of atypical intraepidermal melanocytes.
-While some distinguish between lentigo maligna and melanoma in situ, lentigo maligna type (the latter of which is thought to be more malignant), the World Health Organization (WHO) recognizes lentigo maligna and melanoma in situ as the same entity.
+Lentigo maligna is a slow-growing, noninvasive proliferation of atypical intraepidermal melanocytes.
+While some sources distinguish between lentigo maligna and melanoma in situ, lentigo maligna type (the latter of which is thought to be more malignant), the World Health Organization (WHO) recognizes lentigo maligna and melanoma in situ as the same entity.

 The natural history of lentigo maligna is that of gradual, asymmetric, radial growth.
-The majority of lesions are > 6 mm, macular, and variably pigmented with ill-defined, irregular borders.
+The majority of lesions are larger than 6 mm and present as flat macules or patches with ill-defined, irregular borders.
+Pigmentation is variegated, ranging from light brown to black and sometimes including areas of hypopigmentation suggestive of partial regression.
 Lentigo maligna has a particular predilection for the nose and cheeks.

-Lentigo maligna and lentigo maligna melanoma have been associated with nonmelanoma skin cancers, Werner syndrome, oculocutaneous albinism, and xeroderma pigmentosa.
+Lentigo maligna and lentigo maligna melanoma are associated with chronic sun damage and may occur in patients with a history of nonmelanoma skin cancers.
+Additional associations include immunosuppression, Werner syndrome, oculocutaneous albinism, and xeroderma pigmentosum.

 Codes